nallenscott/c2md/README.md

 **c2md** is a one-liner CLI tool for exporting Confluence pages to Markdown.

-It fetches the raw XHTML using the Atlassian REST API and converts it to clean, portable Markdown using `pandoc`.
+It fetches the raw XHTML using the Atlassian API and converts it to clean, portable Markdown using `pandoc`.

 No cloning, no browser, no nonsense.